MicrosoftDocs/architecture-center/docs/best-practices/email-deploy-recommended-policies.md

 ### Require a compliant or domain joined device

-You must express this as a Conditional Access policy specifically for Exchange Online in the Intune Management Portal.
-To create a new Intune Conditional Access Policy for Exchange Online: log into the [Microsoft Management Portal (http://manage.microsoft.com)](http://manage.microsoft.com/) with your administrator credentials and then navigate to **Policy > Conditional Access > Exchange Online Policy**.
+To create a new Intune Conditional Access Policy for Exchange Online, log into the [Microsoft Management Portal (http://manage.microsoft.com)](http://manage.microsoft.com/) with your administrator credentials and then navigate to **Policy > Conditional Access > Exchange Online Policy**.

 ![Exchange online policy](./images/email/exchange-online-policy.png)

+You must set a Conditional Access policy specifically for Exchange Online in the Intune Management Portal to require a compliant or domain joined device.

 |Categories|Type|Properties|Values|Notes|
 |:---------|:---|:---------|:-----|:----|